-Serological relationships and purification of bud necrosis virus, a

-	tospovirus occurring in peanut (Arachis hypogaea) in India
+Serological relationship and purification of bud necrosis virus, a Tospovirus occurring in peanut (Arachis hypogaea) in India

 University of Idaho, Москва, Idaho, United States Annals of Applied Biology

 SummaryA procedure for the purification of a tospovirus which causes bud necrosis disease (BND) of peanut in India is described.
 The virus contained three polypeptides of 78 kDa, 54 kDa and 31 kDa.
 In two ELISA procedures the virus failed to react with antisera to tomato spotted wilt virus (TSWV) obtained from different sources and with an antiserum to impatiens necrotic spot virus (INSV).
 Additionally, in reciprocal tests TSWV and INSV antigens failed to react with antiserum to the virus infecting peanut in India.In electro-blot immunoassay 54 kDa and 31 kDa polypeptides of the virus reacted with the homologous antiserum.
 None of the heterologous antisera reacted with any of the three viral polypeptides.
 On the basis of serological differences the virus that causes BND in India is distinct and therefore has been named bud necrosis virus (BNV).
 This serotype appears to be restricted to Asia.